sixertoy/brackets-base16-themes/README.md

-Darks Soda Theme for Brackets
+Base16 Ocean Theme for Brackets
 =========

 For more themes and install instructions see the [Brackets Themes website](http://brackets-themes.github.io/)